We’re answering commonly asked questions about serving dairy foods at school and our resources to support youth wellness.

 Flavored milk is a delicious way to help people of all ages consume essential vitamins and nutrients important for health.
 The added sugar in flavored milk does not detract from its nutritional benefits, but it may help improve the appeal of milk.

 The American Academy of Pediatrics points out that, when sugar is used along with nutrient-rich foods and beverages, it can be a powerful tool to increase the overall quality of a child’s diet.
-Flavored milk contains the same nine essential nutrients as white milk, including calcium and vitamin D — nutrients of concern that many kids fail to get enough of.
+Flavored milk contains the same thirteen essential nutrients as white milk, including calcium and vitamin D — nutrients of concern that many kids fail to get enough of.

 The Ohio High School Athletic Association and West Virginia Secondary School Activities Commission recognize that being active and enjoying great-tasting healthy foods, like nutrient-rich chocolate milk, can help students feel their best and be at the top of their game.
 That’s why chocolate milk has been designated as the Official Beverage for Ohio and West Virginia student athletes.

 Farm to School is a national initiative through which schools buy and feature locally produced, farm-fresh foods on their menus to teach students about where their food comes from.
 Farm to School empowers children and their families to make informed food choices while strengthening the local economy and contributing to vibrant communities.

 Milk is more local than you may think.
 Ohio and West Virginia dairy farmers play an important role in producing nutritious milk year-round that arrives at schools in as little as 72 hours after leaving the farm.